Cloud-gaming:Analysis of Google Stadia traffic: Introduction

 The main findings of this paper are: \begin{enumerate} \item Different games have different traffic characteristics such as the packet size, inter-packet times, and load.
-However, we have found the traffic generation process follows a common temporal pattern, which opens the door to develop general but parameterizable Stadia traffic models. \item The use of different video codecs (VP9 and H.264), and selecting different video resolutions does not change the traffic generation process.
-Although we expected that the recent VP9 codec to significantly outperform H.264 in terms of traffic load, our results show they perform similarly, with H.264 even resulting in less traffic in some cases. \item Stadia works properly for different link capacities.
+However, we have found the traffic generation process follows a common temporal pattern, which opens the door to develop general but parameterizable Stadia traffic models.
+We also found that some of these patterns are present in other WebRTC applications. \item The use of different video codecs (VP9 and H.264) and different video resolutions does not change the traffic generation process.
+Although we expected that the recent VP9 codec to significantly outperform H.264 in terms of traffic load, our results show they perform similarly, with H.264 even resulting in less generated traffic in some cases. \item Stadia works properly for different link capacities.
 We show that Stadia strives to keep the 1080p resolution at 60 frames per second (fps) even if the available bandwidth is far below its own pre-defined requirements, and only switches to a lower resolution of 720p as the last resort.
-In all cases, RTT values consistently remain below 25 ms, with average values between 10 and 15 ms, even when the experiments and measurements have been done at different times in a temporal span of several months. \item Stadia attempts to recover from a sudden drop in the available link capacity almost immediately, entering a transient phase in which Stadia aims to find a new configuration to compensate the lack of network resources.
+In all cases, Round Trip Time (RTT) values consistently remain below 25 ms, with average values between 10 and 15 ms, even when the experiments and measurements have been done at different times in a temporal span of several months. \item Stadia attempts to recover from a sudden drop in the available link capacity almost immediately, entering a transient phase in which Stadia aims to find a new configuration to compensate the lack of network resources.
 This transient phase however, can last over 200 seconds.
-During this time, although the user is able to continue playing, the quality of experience is heavily affected, with constant resolution changes, inconsistent framerate and even audio stuttering. \end{enumerate}
+During this time, although the user is able to continue playing, the quality of experience is heavily affected, with constant resolution changes, inconsistent framerate and even audio stuttering. \item Stadia traffic adapts to sudden increases in network latency by increasing uplink traffic (i.e., client to server feedback), and decreasing the downlink video traffic.
+In contrast to the drops in bandwidth, the user experience is less affected when the latency increases, as no packets are dropped by the receiver and framerate is kept consistent for the whole capture. \item Traffic patterns found on Stadia are similar to those of other WebRTC applications, especially for video packets.
+For non-video packets, all the WebRTC applications tested show application specific patterns.